thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-23-hack-the-box:-netmon.md

 ![Alt text](/images/netmon/2022-02-23-hack-the-box-netmon-02.JPG "PRTG")

-A quick google search led me [here](https://www.paessler.com/prtg), and got a breif overview of this network monitoring tool.
+A quick google search led me [here](https://www.paessler.com/prtg), and got a brief overview of this network monitoring tool.

 Running a searchsploit for "prtg" gave some curious results—